What is Title IX?

-As a recipient of federal financial assistance, Cerritos College is subject to the requirements of Title IX Basics
+- As a recipient of federal financial assistance, Cerritos College is subject to Title IX requirements.

-For more information on Title IX and its requirements, you can visit the website of the U.S. Department of Education, Office for Civil Rights.
+For more information about Title IX and its requirements, visit the U.S. Department of Education, Office for Civil Rights.